-A: The Notice of Internet Availability of Proxy Materials contains instructions on how to review our company's proxy materials on the Internet and instruct us to send future proxy materials to you by e-mail.
+A: The Notice contains instructions on how to review our company's proxy materials on the Internet and instruct us to send future proxy materials to you by e-mail.
 Your election to receive future proxy materials by e-mail will remain in effect until you terminate it in writing.